km5es/Drone-Project-code/README.md

 ```
 source ubuntu_sim_ros_melodic.sh
 ```
 2. As of now, the Fast-DDS install within the above shell script is broken.
 Get the full install [here](https://www.eprosima.com/index.php/downloads-all).
-The tar file is also included in the repository.
+The tar file is also included in the repository for convenience.
 ```
 cd ~/catkin_ws/src/Drone-Project/
 mkdir /home/$USER/Fast-DDS/